MetaMemoryT/AA-Factory/readme.md

 requires chrome > M38 for for..of loops
 bower install

+### Bugs (- when solved)
+"Run Game" on level 3, "Run Game" again and it fails, likely some of the new global vars are not being reset.

 ### roadmap
 - Pause Resume with correct disabled/enabled
 - Submit Code -> Save + Load